Depression in Men Looks Different than It Does in Women

 Some signs of symptoms of men’s depression appear as aggression, not depression, so the true problem is often overlooked.

-- Feel sad, empty, hopelessness, helplessness and/or guilt
+- Feelings of sadness, emptiness, hopelessness, helplessness and/or guilt

-- Have changes their appetite, causing weight fluctuations
+- Have changes in their appetite, causing weight fluctuations

 - Sleep too little or too much; feel tired and irritable